xogus1194/openmusichistory/schonberg-pierro-lunaire.md

 Comments: It would be better to show this interesting features with the score and add what parts it is.

+### 1. Atonality
-	1. Atonality : Typically, music classified as “classical” or “popular” is tonal, meaning it adheres to a key center that emphasizes tonic and dominant relationships.
+Typically, music classified as “classical” or “popular” is tonal, meaning it adheres to a key center that emphasizes tonic and dominant relationships.
 However, Schoenberg avoided being confined to a specific key.
 Pierrot Lunaire exemplifies this approach.
-While it progresses without traditional harmonic structures, it still conveys a strong sense of musicality.
+While it progresses without traditionalharmonic structures, it still conveys a strong sense of musicality.

+### 2. Sprechstimme
-	2. Sprechstimme: Similar to recitative but distinct, Sprechstimme is a unique technique that lies between singing and plain speech.
+Similar to recitative but distinct, Sprechstimme is a unique technique that lies between singing and plain speech.
 It involves delivering the text in a speech-like manner while maintaining the pitch of each note.

 ---
 ## Instrumentation